Justintlai/slate/source/index.html.md

 > Make sure to replace `token` with your uniquely generated token.

-JWL uses Passport's `facebook-token` authentication process.
+Minto uses Passport's `facebook-token` authentication process.

 Once a user is verified by the Facebook Login process a `x-auth-token` is using JWT is generated and sent.